 Furqan was nervous that this task might create disturbance within the group.
-This can be because as Schwartz (2002:130) says: “We may be assuming that others will get defensive, we may be feeling defensive ourselves, and we may believe strongly that we know what the truth is”.
+This can be because as Schwartz (2002) said : “We may be assuming that others will get defensive, we may be feeling defensive ourselves, and we may believe strongly that we know what the truth is”.
 Christina agreed to this statement as she felt it’s easy to get defensive if someone criticises her.
 Still both Furqan and Christina felt the experience was overall good, because he got to see himself in the eyes of the others, and he would now be able to focus on the areas he was not good at.
 This was generally what the group members felt, several members said explicitly that they now had good pointers as to which qualities about themselves to emphasize more, and which qualities they could work on to improve.

 At the same time we discovered that according to Tuckman’s (1965) description of different stages in small groups, we had come quite far, what roles are concerned.
-Tuckman’s third stage, “norming”, is the one where new standards evolve and new roles are adopted (1965:13).
+Tuckman’s third stage, “norming”, is the one where new standards evolve and new roles are adopted (1965).
 This was just what we were doing, as the roles and contributions of each member were both defined and developed through discussing them in the group.

-All in all the group felt that the common experience was; it is no longer so scary to discuss undiscussable issues, and we learned that everyone in the group has the ability to handle feedback given in this manner.
-This proved Fridahs point as mentioned earlier; the important thing is not which issue you want to discuss, but in which manner you do so.
+All in all, the group felt that the common experience was; it is no longer so scary to discuss undiscussable issues, and we learned that everyone in the group has the ability to handle feedback given in this manner.
+This proved Fridah's point as mentioned earlier; the important thing is not which issue you want to discuss, but in which manner you do so.
 Through this group task, all the members got good practise in expressing their views in a proper way that wouldn’t insult others, and in addition learned to deal with problems instead of blaming someone or something for the problem, as described by Wheelan (2009).
 In our group we learned that the problems could arise because someone see themselves different than how others perceive them, for example.
 According to Wheelan (2009) that is how one should be working to be an effective group member, because one should look out for blaming others for problems without trying to see how oneself also contributes to it.
 An example of this is if we graded Christina (the group leader) low on number 1 “assuming leadership”, and felt that she should be taking more responsibility, we should tell her instead of thinking “Our meetings are a waste of time.
 I wish the leader were stronger” (op.cit.).
 Exactly for the reasons mentioned above, the group felt the task was useful.